spacetelescope/stwcs/doc/source/npol.rst

 all edge effects due to extrapolation will be minimized.

 A Python script, `makesmall.py`, samples the large ``DGEO`` files and writes out the small NPOL files.
-This code has been included in the `REFTOOLS` package in IRAFDEV.
+This code has been included in the `REFTOOLS` package in the stsci_python distribution.
 The script also writes the sampling step size in each direction to the headers of the NPOL file extensions.
 The step size is later stored in the header of each ``WCSDVAR`` extension as the value of ``CDELT`` keywords to be used by the software which does the coordinate transformation and interpolation.
 Since the original ``DGEO`` files include the combined fine scale distortion and the detector defect, it is imperative that the detector defect is removed from the ``DGEO`` files before they are sampled.
-(The detector defect correction is stored also as a ``WCSDVARR`` extension and applied separately.)
+(The detector defect correction is stored also as a ``D2IMARR`` extension and applied separately.)

 Using NPOL files
 ================